pkavousi/similar-users/README.md

 https://youtu.be/a2RgKHqN9S0

 ## Comments-and-future-improvements
-The error handling of this code repo needs improvement.
-Currently the API does not return the error and the error associated with the API are available through the console.
-I plan to improve this part.
+The error handling of this code repo needs some improvement including dynamically getting the maximum allowed number as a user_handle based on what is available in the databse.
+I am planing to improve this part.

 The code can be integrated in a CircleCi CI pipeline.
 The next steop is to push the model package to Gemfury or any other artifactory, make a docker image, and deploy the model using services like Amazon ECS or Azure AKS.
 That could streamline the end-to-end machine learning model.